gcontarini/42Piscine/README.md

 # 42Piscine
-Repository with all my solutions to C 42 piscine projects, up until c10.
+This repository contains all my solutions to 42 piscine projects (2020-Lisbon).
+Don't copy those solutions, try to figure it out on your own.

+The projects C09 and C10 were not graded by moulinette.